Lazin/Syncope/README.md

 Syncope is header only.
 Build script is used only for benchmarks.

-The name "Syncope" inspired by syncopation in music because it's all about timings.
+The name "Syncope" inspired by syncopation in music because it's all about timings in both cases.

 ## Lock hierarchy
 The very basic concept in syncope is lock-hierarchy.
 Syncope makes lock-hierarchies explicit.
 Actually, you don't need any mutexes instead of that just define layers of your lock hierarchy that can be used to lock objects.